- Generation of micro-structured 3D millifluidic chips to model endothelial regeneration

 This thesis is based at the Mechanobiology lab c/o the Dept. of Chemistry “G. Natta” and the IFN-CNR c/o the Dept. of Physics (Politecnico di Milano – Campus Leonardo).
 The work is experimental, and it consists in the use of a millifluidic bioreactor to model endothelial formation.
 We will analyze the cell adhesion and organization of fibroblast, endothelial cells, and mesenchymal stem cells undergoing mechanical and chemical stimuli (drugs) to monitor tissue (re)generation.
 Ideal candidates are those willing to develop knowledge in laser-related materials technology and fluorescence microscopy.

-Tutors: Dr. Chiara Martinelli (chiara.martinelli@polimi.it), Dr. Alberto Bocconi (alberto.bocconi@polimi.it), Prof. Emanuela Jacchetti (emanuela.jacchetti@polimi.it)
+Tutors: Dr. Chiara Martinelli (chiara.martinelli@polimi.it), Alberto Bocconi (alberto.bocconi@polimi.it), Prof. Emanuela Jacchetti (emanuela.jacchetti@polimi.it)

 This thesis is based at the Mechanobiology lab c/o the Dept. of Chemistry “G. Natta” and the IFN-CNR c/o the Dept. of Physics (Politecnico di Milano – Campus Leonardo).